-The Junior Graduating College is a two-year programme for students in Years 9 and 10.
+The Junior College is a two-year programme for students in Years 9 and 10.

-- The Junior College curriculum is built on the seven essential learning areas of the National Curriculum statement.
-It is specifically designed to ensure that all graduating students have the skills to succeed in their quest for qualifications in the Senior College (Years 11, 12 and 13).
+- The Junior College curriculum is built on the eight essential learning areas of the National Curriculum statement.
+It is specifically designed to ensure that all students have the skills to succeed in their quest for learning qualifications in Years 11, 12 and 13.

 - A formal Contract of Learning is signed at enrolment.
 This contract is between parents, the students and the College.

-- The Graduating College is based on a learning model that establishes standards and boundaries for student learning and behaviour.
+- The Junior College is based on a learning model that establishes standards and boundaries for student learning and behaviour.

-- All students undergo a diagnostic assessment prior to interview and class placement, enabling individual needs to be planned for and met.
+- All students undergo a diagnostic assessment, enabling their individual needs to be planned for and met.

 Click here for the Kete Wana subject descriptions.